zammad/zammad-admin-documentation/settings-ticket.rst

 *None*

 means there is no ticket-number, only the name of the ticket: Some Subject (without ticket number).
 In the last case you should enable "postmaster_follow_up_search_in" to recognize followups based on email headers and/or body.
-You'll find that setting in Channels --> Email-->Settings.
+You'll be able to find that setting in Channels --> Email-->Settings.

 *Ticket Last Contact Behaviour*
 Sets the last customer contact based on the last contact of a customer or on the last contact of a customer to whom an agent has not yet responded.